ana-nobre/SQL-and-Python-Music-Analytics-Decision-Making/README.md

 ## 📅 Agile Workflow

-- Work planned in **2-week sprints** with backlog tracking, daily stand-ups, sprint reviews, and retrospectives.
+- Work planned in **2-week sprints** with backlog tracking, **daily stand-ups**, **sprint reviews**, and **retrospectives**.
-- Early progress was documented as a team → later iterations were continued individually.
+- Early progress was documented collaboratively → later iterations were continued independently.
-- Challenges and learnings were continuously documented at the end of each sprint to drive improvement.
+- Challenges and learnings were continuously documented to improve ways of working.

 ---

 ## ✅ Key Deliverables

-- Automated data extraction scripts (Python).
+- Automated Python scripts for data extraction and transformation.
-- SQL schema and database population.
+- SQL schema and database population scripts.
-- Analytical SQL queries answering music industry questions.
-- Clear documentation and repository organization for reproducibility.
-- Analytical SQL queries that not only answer music industry questions (e.g., releases, popularity, collaborations) but also generate actionable insights to support product strategy, marketing decisions, and content planning.
+- Analytical SQL queries that not only answer music industry questions (e.g., releases, popularity, collaborations) but also generate actionable insights to support **product strategy**, **marketing decisions**, and **content planning**.
+- Clear documentation and organized repository for reproducibility.

 ---

 ## 📊 Final Presentation

-The project concludes with a presentation including:
+The project concludes with a presentation that covers:
-- Overview of objectives and methodology.
+- Objectives and methodology.
-- Demonstration of Python automation and SQL analysis.
+- Python automation and SQL analytics.
-- Key findings and insights for decision-making.
+- Key findings and insights to support decision-making.
-- Reflections on challenges and learning outcomes.
+- Lessons learned and improvements for future iterations.

 ---

+## 👩‍💻 Author & Role

+The work started in a **cross-functional team environment**, where I led scope alignment and the initial API strategy.
+We practiced shared code ownership and pair programming to accelerate delivery and ensure high-quality results.
+We held **daily stand-ups** for alignment and progress tracking, as well as **sprint reviews** and **retrospectives** to adapt and improve.

+I’ve been iterating on the project independently to raise its quality bar: refactoring code for clarity and reliability, removing sources of error, and automating repeatable tasks (starting with CSV exports via `support_call_api.py` and `data_manipulation.py`).
+I also created and refined the SQL schema and developed the queries that generate decision-ready insights.
+Throughout, I balanced hands-on coding with leadership—aligning stakeholders, managing delivery risks, and keeping documentation crisp—so the work remains transparent, scalable, and impactful.

+---

+## 🚀 Next Steps

+Currently expanding the project by **automating artist biographies, statistics ingestion** and **SQL** — applying the same ETL approach used for the main datasets to enrich the database further.